-In this section we will introduce DBT, explain the value it brings to data teams, and cover some of the core concepts.
+In this lesson we will introduce DBT, the leading tool for Data Transformation within Modern Data Stacks.
+We will explain the value that DBT brings to data teams, and introduce some of the core concepts.

 DBT stands for Data Build Tool.
 It is an open source tool that is increasingly being deployed within modern data stacks to carry out data transformations.